Simeulue: History

-In the 17th century Tengku Di brought Islam to the island and the first mosque was built in Salur villiage.
+In the 17th century Tengku Di brought Islam to the island and the first mosque was built in Salur village.

 Simeulue was historically known to European mariners as "Hog Island" and served as a landfall for ships seeking ports on the west coast of Sumatra for the pepper trade.
 It was also known as "Pulo Oo", or "Coconut Island".
 Some historians suggest the fictional islands of Lilliput and Blefuscu in Gulliver's Travels (1726) might be described as two of Simeulue's remote islands in the Indian Ocean: Devayan and Sigulai.

 In 1901 during the Aceh War the Dutch colonial empire government took control of Simeulue.
-During World War II the Dutch admitted to Japan and there was set up a regiment made up the Simeuluean population.

 1907 Tsunami

-On the 4th of January 1907 the 1907 Sumatra earthquake with a 7.5-8 magnitude earthquake shook the seabed off the West coast of Simeulue and caused a tsunami with waves reported to be 10-15 meters high.
+On the 4th of January 1907 the 1907 Sumatra earthquake with a 7.5-8 magnitude earthquake shook the seabed off the West coast of Simeulue and caused a tsunami with waves reported to be 10–15 meters (30 to 50 feet) high.
 This tsunami led to the death of more than 50% (some report as high as 70%) of the Simeulue population.
+The tsunami hit on a Friday while most people were gathering in mosques for their Friday Prayer.
+It is said that after it hit, the roads connecting villages were wiped out and turned into mud bogs.
+It was reported that many of the people who died were found at the tops of coconut trees that were around 10 meters high (30 feet), or they were found on the tops of hills that were many kilometers (miles) inland.
+They had an estimated 20 minutes after the earthquake before the tsunami hit.
+It is believed that this was the largest local earthquake in their history.

+After this tsunami hit, directions to flee after an earthquake became integrated into their culture to prepare everybody and avoid death in the future.
+The debris left over is said to have been seen piled on the hills for a generation.